18 Terms You Need to Know About Advanced Lung Cancer

 The drug treatment used to kill cancer cells, chemotherapy is most commonly administered via an IV, though it can also be given in pill form.
 While it has an array of potential side effects, many can be treated to make the patient more comfortable.
 NSCLC isn’t as responsive to chemotherapy as many other cancers, but it’s often administered nonetheless in combination with surgery as an initial treatment or with radiation when the cancer isn’t treatable by surgery.

 Also known as a CAT scan or computer tomography scan, this series of X-rays is used to provide a detailed view of your lungs, including any questionable masses.
-For those with potential NSCLC, a CT scan usually covers the liver and adrenal glands as well as the lungs, and is used to identify not only the site of any tumor or tumors, but the presence of cancer in nearby lymph nodes.
+For those with potential NSCLC, a thorax or chest CT scan usually covers the liver and adrenal glands as well as the lungs, and is used to identify not only the site of any tumor or tumors, but the presence of cancer in nearby lymph nodes.

 Large cell carcinoma